About Carrier Safety methodology, sources, limits

 What's included

-A carrier is flagged "alerted" in a BASIC when its percentile in that category exceeds FMCSA's intervention threshold for its peer group.
+In FMCSA's own system, a carrier is flagged in a BASIC when its percentile in that category exceeds the intervention threshold for its peer group (FMCSA can also prioritize a carrier independently of percentile when an investigation turns up acute or critical violations — that second trigger is the one this site carries).
 Thresholds differ by BASIC and by peer group: for general carriers, Unsafe Driving, Hours-of-Service Compliance, and Crash Indicator use a 65th-percentile threshold; Driver Fitness, Controlled Substances/Alcohol, Vehicle Maintenance, and HM Compliance use 80th.
-HM-hauling carriers see HM Compliance drop to 65th; passenger carriers see all thresholds drop to 50th.
+Placardable-HM carriers are held to stricter cutoffs on the other six — 60th for Unsafe Driving, HOS and Crash Indicator, 75th for Vehicle Maintenance, Controlled Substances/Alcohol and Driver Fitness — while HM Compliance itself stays at 80th for every carrier type.
+Passenger carriers get 50th for Unsafe Driving, Crash Indicator and HOS, and 65th for Vehicle Maintenance, Controlled Substances/Alcohol and Driver Fitness; HM Compliance again stays at 80th.
 Lower percentile cutoff = fewer carriers cleared = "stricter."

 What this is NOT